A Guide to ESG for SMES

 Sustainability is not the sole responsibility of multinational firms.
 SMEs comprise 99.9 per cent of the UK’s private sector businesses, impacting society considerably.

-Fortunately, SMEs can take numerous practical steps to reduce their environmental footprint, even if they don’t have extensive access to capital and credit.
+SMEs can take numerous practical steps to reduce their environmental footprint, even if they don’t have extensive access to capital and credit.
 Options include:

-- Using more sustainable materials, such as recycled plastics.
+- Using more sustainable materials and suppliers.

 - Reducing waste by composting or recycling.